GenericMappingTools/gmt/doc_modern/rst/source/psternary.rst

     to give specific settings for one of these axis you must include the axis letter before the arguments.
 If all axes have the same arguments then only give one option without the axis letter.
-For more details, see the -B discussion in psbasemap.
+For more details, see the -B discussion in basemap.

 .. _-C: